ysc2229/ocaml-graphics-demo/README.md

 ## Installing OCaml Graphics

-If you followed the instructions for installin the OCaml infrastructure on your system, the project should be working.
+If you followed the initially provided instructions for installing the OCaml infrastructure on your operating system, the project should be working.
 Otherwise, follow the instructions below.

 This project relies on OCaml's `graphics` package, which is somewhat non-trivial to install, due to native system dependencies.
 Some